glzr-io/zebar/README.md

 ### Accessing Zebar GUI

+Run `zebar open-settings` to open settings without using the tray icon.
+If Zebar is already running, the command opens or focuses its settings window.
+Otherwise, it starts Zebar with settings only; configured startup widgets are not launched by this command.

+Windows MSI and Debian installations also provide a **Zebar Settings** start menu entry.
+For an AppImage, run `./Zebar.AppImage open-settings`, using your downloaded filename.

 Click the Zebar icon in your system tray to open the GUI interface.

 ### Installing widgets